jtotty/dotfiles/README.md

 # My dotfiles

 This repository contains my personal dotfile configuration.
-This not only acts as a backup but also allows easy setup across multiple devices.
+This not only acts as a backup but also allows easy set-up across multiple devices.

 I manage my configuration files using [GNU Stow](https://www.gnu.org/software/stow/).
-This allows me to easily set up symlynx for all my files.
+This allows me to easily set-up symlinc for all my files.

 ## Terminal and App Icons
 [Nerd-Fonts](https://www.nerdfonts.com) to display custom icons for "Oh-My-Zsh" and Neovim.
 I use `JetBrains Mono Nerd Font` at the moment.